kngude24/Latin102/translation3.md

 Explain the construction of the verbal unit flumine admisso.
 - This is an example of the absolute ablative
 What are the gender, number, case, and antecedent of qui?
-- Qui is in the masculine, nominative, singular
+- Qui is in the masculine, nominative, plural
 What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
 - The latin verb nomina needs to be understood
 C. Literary commentary